Best books on learning how to draw is the topic of our blog post today!

 6. How to Draw People: Step-by-Step Drawings! by Barbara Soloff Levy

-Venturing into the realm of human figures, Barbara Soloff Levy’s How to Draw People provides an insightful guide for budding artists.
-Designed for children aged 5 to 10, this book breaks down the intricate process of drawing people into manageable and easy-to-follow steps.
-With 30 diverse images that span professions and activities – from astronauts to roller-skating kids – the book ensures a comprehensive learning experience.
+Venturing into the area of human figures, Barbara Soloff Levy’s How to Draw People provides an insightful guide for budding artists.
+Designed for children aged 5 to 10, this book breaks down the detailed process of drawing people into manageable and easy-to-follow steps.
+With 30 gorse images that span professions and activities – from astronauts to roller-skating kids – the book makes sure a comprehensive learning experience.
 The instructions are further enriched by step-by-step illustrations and blank practice pages, allowing children to practice and perfect their craft.
 Once complete, young artists can even color their masterpieces, adding a personal touch.

 7. Drawing for the Absolute Beginner, by Mark Willenbrink, Mary Willenbrink